Select your climate zone What is my climate zone?

 • Harvest in 17-20 weeks.
 Best flavour if harvested after a frost..

-• Avoid growing with: Carrot, Celery, Brassicas
+• Avoid growing close to: Carrot, Celery, Brassicas

 • A freshly dug parsnip